SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 ## What about the users?

-Let's deep-dive into some stats obtained using the dataset's metadata!
+As a bonus, let's deep-dive into some stats obtained using the dataset's metadata!
 The number of reviews per category is available by hovering over them.

 #### Average rating of the games in our dataset<br>